Metrics for technical debt management: the basics

 Measuring tools needed to follow a recipe in the kitchen

 Measuring tools needed to follow a recipe in the kitchen.
 The word “measurement” evokes images that relate to our earliest understanding of the word as children.
 For most of us, that involves determining the attributes of a physical thing.
-In most cases, the physical thing of most concern is our own body—its height and weight.
+In most cases, the physical thing of most concern is our own body — its height and weight.
 But we also measure everyday things, as when following recipes.
-So the strongest associations we have with the word “measurement” involve physical things.
-“Measuring” attributes of an abstract construct like technical debt can be perilous.
-We must make allowances for its lack of physicality.
-Those allowances must guide us as we develop metrics for technical debt management.
+So the strongest associations with the word “measurement” involve physical things.
+“Measuring” attributes of an abstract construct like technical debt can be perilous, unless we make allowances for its lack of physicality.

-Skepticism about the effectiveness of using metrics for technical debt management is reasonable.
-Technical debt isn’t a physically measurable thing.
-“Measuring” technical debt is therefore susceptible to what psychologists call the reification error [Levy 2009].
-Philosophers call it the Fallacy of Misplaced Concreteness [Whitehead 1948].
+Skepticism about the effectiveness of using metrics for technical debt management is reasonable, because technical debt isn’t a physically measurable thing.
+“Measuring” technical debt is therefor susceptible to what psychologists call the reification error [Levy 2009] or what philosophers call the Fallacy of Misplaced Concreteness [Whitehead 1948].

 The logical fallacy of reification occurs when we treat an abstract construct as if it were a concrete thing.
 Although reification can provide helpful mental shorthand, it can produce costly cognitive errors.
 For example, advising someone who’s depressed to get more self-esteem is unlikely to work, because self-esteem isn’t something one can order from Amazon, or anywhere else.
-(I checked; all I could find were books and ebooks) One can enhance self-esteem through counseling, reflection, or many other means, but it isn’t a concrete object one can “get.”
+One can enhance self-esteem through counseling, reflection, or many other means, but it isn’t a concrete object one can “get.”
 Self-esteem is an abstract construct.

-Likewise, technical debt is an abstract construct.
-We can discuss “measuring” it, but attempts to specify measurement procedures will eventually confront the inherently abstract nature of technical debt.
-Those attempts lead to debates about both the definitions of technical debt and the measurement process.
+Technical debt is likewise an abstract construct.
+We can discuss “measuring” it, but attempts to specify measurement procedures will eventually confront the inherently abstract nature of technical debt, leading to debates about both definitions and the measurement process.

-Metrics inherently require some kind of collection of numeric data.
+Metrics inherently require some kind of measurement.
 That’s why skepticism about using metrics for technical debt management is a reasonable position.
 Reasonable or not, though, metrics will be used.
 We’d best be prepared to use them responsibly.
-That’s the focus of this post—and a few to come.
+That’s the focus of this post — and a few to come.
 If we use metrics for technical debt management, how can we do it responsibly?
 How can we manage the risks of reification?

 This post is about metrics in general.
 In coming posts I’ll apply this line of thinking to specific examples of metrics for managing technical debt, and suggest approaches that could mitigate reification risk.